-Behind this address is an issue tracker (ticket system) and you will get an automatic reply first and can expect response from our staff within hours during normal work-hours, or at the latest the following working day (except holidays).
+Behind these addresses are issue trackers (ticket system) and you will get an automatic reply first and can expect response from our staff within hours during normal work-hours, or at the latest the following working day (except holidays).

 When replying to email from the support line please keep the ticket number in the subject line.

 However, for a new problem, do not reply to emails with unrelated subjects (and ticket numbers) as this can be confusing for us.